 Stapling is often used for those with internal hemorrhoids.
 This surgical treatment option involves cutting off the blood supply of the hemorrhoid by stapling the internal tissue.
 Patients who undergo this procedure are often able to return to regular activities quickly after their treatment.

 The surgical removal of a hemorrhoid, called a hemorrhoidectomy, has been a standard practice for many years.
 During surgery, Dr. Parrish will remove the hemorrhoid and excise the affected tissue while the patient remains sedated and completely comfortable.
 This provides long-lasting relief from hemorrhoids that are known to chronically occur in one particular area.

 If you’re experiencing symptoms of hemorrhoids in the San Jose, CA area, contact proctologist Aaron Parrish, MD today to schedule an appointment.
-Give our Los Gatos office a call at (408) 358-2868.
-Dr. Parrish sees patients in the San Jose communities of Los Gatos, Saratoga, Cupertino, Sunnyvale, Mountain View, Santa Cruz, and Campbell.
+Give our Los Gatos colorectal office a call at (408) 358-2868.
+Dr. Parrish sees patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.